 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in plain concrete tiles with tiled ridging and hips.
-Access to the roof void was via a hatch in the hallway ceiling.
-There is a loft ladder and a light fitted.
-The roof void is partially floored and is insulated.
-Rainwater fittings Visually inspected with the aid of binoculars where 3 appropriate.
-The gutters and downpipes are of PVC.
+The roof is pitched and laid in slates with tiled ridging.
+Access to the roof void is via a hatch in the first floor hallway ceiling.
+The roof void is partially floored and lined and is not classed as habitable accommodation.
+There is a timber double glazed roof light.
+There is insulation in part of the roof void.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters and downpipes are of cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity brick construction externally roughcast.
+The main walls are of solid stone construction externally roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front and rear entrance doors are timber and glazed.
-The windows are UPVC sealed unit double glazed of casement design.
+The front entrance door is timber with a UPVC double glazed rear door and a timber and glazed rear door.
+The windows are timber sash single glazed with a double glazed skylight above the stairs.

 External decorations Visually inspected.
 Conservatories / porches Visually inspected.
-The sun porch is of non traditional construction having timber weatherboarding panelled walls.
-There is a flat felt roof.
+There is a small area porch of timber and slate construction.
 Communal areas None.
-Garages and permanent outbuildings There is no garage and no permanent outbuildings.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property bounded by stone and concrete block walls and hedging.
+There is an area of garden ground to the rear of the property bounded by timber and cast iron fencing and stone walls.
 Ceilings Visually inspected from floor level.
-The ceilings are of timber lath and plaster.
+The ceilings appear to be a mix of timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The internal walls are a mix of plaster on the hard and timber stud and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction, part concrete.
-The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub floor areas which may exist.
+The floors are of suspended timber construction.
+The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers was greatly restricted.
+We were unable to locate an access hatch to any sub-floor areas which may exist.